Eliezir/MediSearch-FrontEnd/README.md

 <div align="center">
 <img style="height:300px" src="./src/assets/logo-dark.png" alt="project logo"/>
 <p>
-This is the front end of the MediSearch project.
-It is a web application that allows users to search for medical professionals and book appointments with them.
-The front end is built using Vue and the back end is built using Django.</p>
+MediSearch is a web application that enables users to search for medication prices listed by ANVISA, the Brazilian Health Regulatory Agency.
+This application is built using the Vue.js framework for the frontend and Django for the backend</p>
 </div>

 ![MediSearchHome](readme_images/img.png)